Strength-Duration Relationship in an Excitable Medium: Discussion

 The accuracy and efficiency of the hybrid computation of the essential ingredients is dependent on the numerical scheme and mesh resolution.
 It is obvious that some of the numerical schemes discussed in this paper do not outperform other long-running and mathematically more complicated numerical schemes.
 In particular, the numerical study of $\INa$-caricature model has introduced the spurious oscillations and first-order accurate result near the discontinuities due to Beam-Warming method, which can be tackled using some advanced shape-preserving advection schemes (see, for example, \cite{rucong1994two}).
 Hence, such approaches that demand high computational cost can be carried out as an interesting direction for future research if higher accuracy is required.

 As the results of the theory pointed out, our method provides more accurate results for some parameter values than the others, especially in linear analysis.
 Even though the quadratic approximation offered for one-component test problems with the critical nucleus solutions provides more accurate estimates, still it is not fully understood why the choice of parameter values significantly matters.
-Hence, this remains quite important research line of research.
+Hence, this remains quite important line of research.
 On the other hand, the proposed theory based on the moving critical solutions involves only the linear approximation.
 As an additional consideration, quadratic approximation for the cases of moving critical solutions can also be carried out.

-The theory established in this thesis is limited to one spatial dimension.
-Therefore, it could be of interest for further researches to adopt the theory to two and three dimensions.
+The theory established in this paper is limited to one spatial dimension.
+Therefore, it could be of interest for further research to adapt the theory to two and three dimensions.

 Throughout the theory, we have made the assumption that the spectrum is real.
 This is, however, not necessarily the case for the non-self-adjoint problems, which remains an interesting direction for future research.